-The first smart pool to launch will be the Liquidity Bootstrapping Pool (LBP).
-It is a specialized 2-token WeightedPool, which restricts liquidity provision to the pool creator, and supports pausing trading, setting the swap fee, and changing weights gradually.
+The first smart pool to launch was the Liquidity Bootstrapping Pool (LBP).
+It is a specialized 2-4 token WeightedPool, which restricts liquidity provision to the pool creator, and supports pausing trading, setting the swap fee, and changing weights gradually.

 There are significant differences in the V2 LBPs:

 Weights change automatically; no triggering (

 Pools can launch in a paused state

 LBPs can range over the full 1%-99% WeightedPool math limits